 So, it comes as no surprise that Street Fighter's Zangief is intended to be homosexual.
 Capcom has, in the past, even stated that it was their intention that Zangief is a representative of the gay community in video games.

-- Bully: Bully raised a bit of a commotion when the mainstream media found out that your character could make out with boys AND girls if he was so inclined.
-It was a major scuttlebutt at the time, but not actually important to the game.
+- Bully: Bully raised a bit of a commotion when the mainstream media found out that your character could make out with boys and girls if he was so inclined.
+It was a major scuttlebutt at the time, but it is not actually important to the game.
 Who you make out with doesn't actually affect the storyline in any significant way.